Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 ## Add an instance attribute

 Instance attributes differ from one class instance (object) to another.
 You can't access them without a class instance as you can class attributes.
 Instead, you must create an instance of the class.
-Python provides multiple ways to create instance attributes, but the most common is to define an `__init__()` method containing the attributes you want the object to have.
+Python provides multiple ways to create instance attributes, but the most common is to define an `__init__()` method containing the attributes you want objects to have.

 1. Run the following code in a new notebook cell to modify how `mPerson` is defined and add instance attributes: